webdevcody/ppai-next-starter/README.md

-# ProjectPlannerAI Starter Kit
+# ProjectPlannerAI StarterKit - A boilerplate for building SaaS products

-Welcome to the [ProjectPlannerAI](https://projectplannerai.com) Next Starter Kit!
+Welcome to the [ProjectPlannerAI](https://projectplannerai.com) StarterKit boilerplate!
 This is a github template which contains the following technology we feel is a great starting point for any new SaaS product.

+Built with the Next.js 14 App Router, TypeScript, Stripe, Shadcn & Tailwind CSS.

 ![demo](https://github.com/webdevcody/ppai-next-starter/assets/39573679/46f68cfd-5f85-4150-ace6-5a140ac5a3a5)

 ## Features

 - 🔒 Authentication (Next-Auth)
 - 🚨 Authorization
 - 💳 Subscription Management (Stripe)